jawalsh/comic-book-paratexts/pages/essay.md

 {% include feature/image.html objectid="cbp_915" width="75" alt="An “intertitle,” or interior title, introducing a story in the anthology title Fantastic Comics #15 (February 1941).
 Fox." caption="An “intertitle,” or interior title, introducing a story in the anthology title Fantastic Comics #15 (February 1941).
 Fox."%}

-## slide 17: Dedications
+## Dedications
-From Victorian poet.
-In the first case a book is dedicated to the Pre-Raphaelite artist Edward Burne Jones.
-Below a poem is written for the birthday of Victor Hugo, one of Swinburne's literary heroes.
+Dedications are another type of paratext discussed by Genette and a common feature of traditional literary texts.
+Again we draw examples from Swinburne.
+In the first case we see the dedicattion to the painter Edward Burne Jones, a close friend of Swinburne.
+The dedication is from Swinburne’s most famous volume, _Poems and Ballads_ (1866).
+A second example is an implied dedication to one of Swinburne’s literary heroes, Victor Hugo, on the occasion of Hugo’s 78th birthday.

+{% include feature/image.html objectid="assets/img/swinburne-pb-dedication.jpg" width="75" alt="Dedication to Edward Burne-Jones from Algernon Charles Swinburne’s Poems and Ballads (1866)" caption="Dedication to Edward Burne-Jones from Algernon Charles Swinburne’s Poems and Ballads (1866).
+Image from the Internet Archive: https://archive.org/details/b29012685/."%}

+{% include feature/image.html objectid="assets/img/swinburne-pb-dedication.jpg" width="75" alt="“Birthday Ode” written by Algernon Charles Swinburne on the occassion of Victor Hugo’s 78th birthday.
+From Swinburne’s Songs of the Springtides (1880)." caption="“Birthday Ode” written by Algernon Charles Swinburne on the occassion of Victor Hugo’s 78th birthday.
+From Swinburne’s Songs of the Springtides (1880).
+Image from the HathiTrust Digital Library: https://hdl.handle.net/2027/mdp.39015049022638."%}

 ## slide 18
 - Starlin dedicating a story to Ditko.
 You have the implied visual dedication to Ditko with Adam Warlock position in a typical Ditko-esque universe.
 But there is also the explicit written paratextual dedication, “This story is dedicated to Steve Ditko, who gave us all a different reality.”